th2-net/th2-codec/README.md

 The th2 Codec component is responsible for encoding and decoding the messages.
 It operates two instances of encoder/decoder pairs, one is used for operational purposes and the other for general conversion.

-Encoding and decoding perform according to the scheme "one or more input pins and one or more output pins".
+Encoding and decoding are performed according to the scheme "one or more input pins and one or more output pins".
 Both types of pins may have filters.
 The input / output of the encoder and decoder can be partially or entirely filtered out depending on which filters the pin has.
 The metadata of the message and its fields can be used as filter parameters.